tmpchem/computational_chemistry/README.txt

 Sample input files for mm are located in `[top_level_path]/geom/[file_type]` directories, where [file_type] = xyzq or prm.
-Sample input files for md and mmc are located in `[top_level_path]/geom/sim` directory.
+Sample input files for md and mc are located in `[top_level_path]/geom/sim` directory.
 Output files for each are demonstrated in samples, and may be written to any accessible file name.